Osborne readies tight UK budget even as elections approach

 Manufacturers also want help to reduce their electricity bills which they say are among the highest in Europe.

-Helping factories might give Osborne and his Conservatives a chance redress their image as a party focused on England's south in the eyes on voters in the more traditionally Labour-supporting north.
+Helping factories might give Osborne and his Conservatives a chance redress their image as a party focused on England's south in the eyes on voters in the more traditionally Labor-supporting north.

 Other possible measures in the budget include ways to encourage more home-building and new road and rail projects.